6 Factors Affecting the Cost of Paper

 Why is the Price of Paper Going Up?

 In the last few years, there has been a combination of factors leading to increased overall costs for paper.
-With a combination of price hikes, increased demand and availability issues, and other related factors, the following dynamics are responsible for the recent shift in the pulp and paper market.
+With a combination of price hikes, increased demand, availability issues, and other related factors, the following dynamics are responsible for the recent shift in the pulp and paper market.

 Reasons Why the Price of Paper is Increasing

 - Increased pulp prices – According to the U.S. Bureau of Labor Statistics and the Producer Price Index (PPI) for Pulp, Paper, and Allied Products, the cost of pulp, the raw material of paper and corrugated boxes, has increased over 25% in the last 12 months.
 This is due to increased operating costs, such as rising input costs and higher-quality environmental standards.
 An additional factor driving the current price increase is supply not being able to keep up with the growing demand for paper-packaged products.
 As a result, these price increases have been passed down to buyers to help offset rising production costs.

 - Transportation demands – With increased consumer spending and overall demand, there is a higher need to transport pulp and paper products nationwide, affecting related costs, such as fuel.
 According to IHS Markit, the price of diesel fuel rose 32% from 2017 to 2018, and freight capacity decreased, resulting in increased demand and less available means of transportation.
 As a result, transportation costs went even higher, with the cost affecting overall paper prices as well.
 Currently making matters worse is a lack of truck drivers to transport the loads and ELD (Electronic Logging Devices) compliance in effect, causing disruptions in the available freight and carriers of pulp and paper products.